 Time Decay, like Last Touch, is good to show which campaigns are performing better later towards the conversion event.
 What the model does is that it gives more credit to campaigns that were more recent in the past and less credit towards those that were further in the past.
-It takes the perspective that campaigns which customers interacted with a long time ago will not have a significant impact in the conversions that they take today, at least not as much as the recent ones.
+It takes the perspective that campaigns which customers interacted with a long time ago will not have a significant impact on the conversions that they take today, at least not as much as the recent ones.
 You can set the time delay length for your model.

 U Shaped Attribution Model

 U Shaped attribution combines the benefits of first and last touch models.
-Both the first and last interactions receive 40% of the conversion value, with the remaining 20% being split between all intermediate interactions.
+Both the first and last interactions receive 40% of the conversion value, with the remaining 20% split between all intermediate interactions.

 This is also sometimes called the Positional Model.
-It is a combination of First Touch, Last Touch and Linear Models.
-This is a great model to use if you believe that both first touch and last touch are important, but you also do not want to negate the touch points in the middle.
+It is a combination of First Touch, Last Touch, and Linear Models.
+This is a great model to use if you believe that both first touch and last touch are important, but you also do not want to negate the touchpoints in the middle.

 Put it All Together with Custom Reports

 Multi-touch is all about being able to leverage reporting to focus your efforts on what’s driving conversions.
-Building custom reports is as easy as 1,2 and 3.
+Building custom reports is as easy as 1,2, and 3.
 The first thing you need to do is to choose your Conversion Goal.
-After this select your campaigns and apply your Attribution Model.
+After this, select your campaigns and apply your Attribution Model.